Suryanarayanamurthy/unleashed-capital-full-stack/README.md

 ## test
 This repo uses `postman collection` and `newman` cli util to run tests on rest-api.

-when the application is [running locally](#run-locally) run the npm script for testing
   ```
     npm test
   ```